Elize Ryd: Amaranthe

 In early 2009, Amaranthe released their debut EP, Leave Everything Behind.
 In early 2011, they released their first two singles, "Hunger" and "Rain" before releasing their debut album Amaranthe, which reached a peak position of 35th on Swedish charts and 16th on Finnish Charts.
 With this album, the band released two music videos: one for the aforementioned song "Hunger" and another for the song "Amaranthine".
 Both were directed by Patric Ullaeus for Revolver Films.
 There was also a video shot for "1.000.000 Lightyears", the fourth single from their debut album.

 On January 25, 2013, Amaranthe released a new single titled "The Nexus" and a music video on 13 March.
 Amaranthe's second album, The Nexus, was released in March 2013.
 Later in 2013, Amaranthe released two videos for their singles "Burn with Me" and "Invincible."

 Amaranthe released a new single and video for "Drop-dead cynical" in September 2014.
 Their third album, Massive Addictive, was released on October 21, 2014, as well as two more videos for "Digital World" and "True" and a lyric video for "Trinity".

-A special compilation Breaking Point - B-sides 2011-2015 was released on October 30, 2015.

-Amaranthe released their fourth album Maximalism in October 2016, with "That Song" as the lead single.

-Their fifth album Helix was released in October 2018, with "365" as the first single.

-Manifest is their sixth album, which was released in October 2020 via Nuclear Blast.
-The first single "Viral" was released on June 26, 2020.

 Kamelot

-Throughout 2011 and 2012, Ryd joined Kamelot on stage as one of their primary touring vocalists, and recorded guest vocals on three tracks for Kamelot's tenth album Silverthorn, and was featured in one music video.
+Throughout 2011 and 2012, Ryd joined Kamelot on stage as one of their primary touring vocalists, recorded guest vocals on three tracks for Kamelot's tenth album Silverthorn, and was featured in one music video.

-On September 28, 2012, whilst supporting Nightwish's North American leg of the Imaginaerum World Tour with Kamelot, Ryd and fellow Kamelot touring vocalist Alissa White-Gluz of The Agonist joined symphonic metal band Nightwish for a one-time concert in Denver when their lead vocalist Anette Olzon was hospitalized.
+On September 28, 2012, while supporting Nightwish's North American leg of the Imaginaerum World Tour with Kamelot, Ryd and fellow Kamelot touring vocalist Alissa White-Gluz of The Agonist joined symphonic metal band Nightwish for a one-time concert in Denver when their lead vocalist Anette Olzon was hospitalized.

 In September 2018, Ryd was part of the DVD recording of "I Am The Empire Live From The 013", released on August 14, 2020.